 Learn in our large purpose-built motor vehicle workshop equipped with the latest diagnostic testing and repair facilities.

-On completion of this Standard the Auto-care Technician will be eligible to apply for IMI membership as a Registered Young Professional or if they wish as an Associate Member.
+On completion of this apprenticeship standard, you will be eligible to apply for IMI membership as a Registered Young Professional or if you wish as an Associate Member.

 Information for Employers